 Sey said that when they work with KOLs, they’re always looking for ones who communicate to their fans in an authentic voice.
-This “authentic voice” has become a bigger focus for Fan, who worked with Levi’s on a KOL campaign that demonstrated their new sustainable take on denim customization.
+This “authentic voice” has become a bigger focus for Fan, who worked with Levi’s on a KOL campaign that demonstrated their new sustainable take on denim customisation.
 When asked if, after eight years of blogging, she feels like it’s time to talk about a brand’s social values with her audience, Fan responded that it’s her mission to be a role model in her consumption and style choices.

 “People know me through my pictures and my content and sometimes they think it’s very superficial because my life seems very glamorous,” Fan explained.
 “But they’re not just looking for “style of the day” photos and events. … They’re really interested in the big issues, not just fashion, and I feel like I have this responsibility to deliver it to them.”

 Brands must think of ways to work on KOL content that speaks to their fans beyond simply how a product works or how it’s designed, but where its sourced, and what their social message is.

 In a multi-platform world, WeChat is still king